-Capital projections utilize a framework which is based upon exposure identification and data sourcing, risk weight classification, exposure calculation, aggregation, and report line item mapping.
-Using balances as of June 30, 2016, capital supply was projected based on anticipated activity over the planning horizon and the resulting balance and Pre-Provision Net Revenue ("PPNR") projections under the BHC severely adverse scenario.
+Capital projections utilize a framework that is based on exposure identification and data sourcing, risk weight classification, exposure calculation, aggregation, and report line item mapping.
+Using balances as of June 30, 2017, capital supply was projected based on anticipated activity over the planning horizon and the resulting balance and pre-provision net revenue ("PPNR") projections under the BHC SA scenario.

 RWAs were projected using a rule-based approach based on interpretations of the U.S. Basel III capital rules.
-Exposure attributes were used to classify exposures and determine the corresponding risk weights and Credit Conversions Factors ("CCFs").
+Exposure attributes were used to classify exposures and determine the corresponding risk weights and Credit Conversion Factors ("CCFs").
 Once the RWA classification of exposures was determined, the risk weights and CCFs were applied to actual and projected balances for all assets.
 All measures were calculated utilizing the standardized approach.